Life Pacific University is accredited by WASC Senior College and University Commission (WSCUC), and Association for Biblical Education (ABHE).

 Orlando, FL 32822

-Students are encouraged to follow the grievance policy outlined in the College Catalog.
+Students are encouraged to follow the grievance policy outlined in the University Catalog.

 An individual may contact the Bureau for Private Postsecondary Education for review of a complaint.
 The bureau may be contacted at: